Darshiitaa/Indian-Startup-Funding-EDA/README.md

 ---

-## 📬 Contact
+##  Contact

-For any queries or collaborations, feel free to reach out:
+For any queries or collaborations, feel free to reach out.

 - GitHub: [(https://github.com/Darshiitaa)]
 - Email: [darshitapatel29605@gmail.com]